Getting Started – Raspberry Pi Pico & Pico W with MicroPython

 Note that, unlike many Arduino boards, Pico pins operate at 3.3V.
 So if you have any input peripherals that output 5v, be sure to use an appropriate logic level converter.
 Pico has a flexible clock that can run up to 133 MHz.
 You can access the Pi Pico datasheet here.

-Here is the pinout of the first variant of Raspberry Pi Pico/ Raspberry Pi Pico H:
+Here is the pinout of Raspberry Pi Pico / Raspberry Pi Pico H:

 Raspberry Pi Pico W Specifications